Wednesday, December 21, 2011

 MS 171, fol.
 25r

 I rather like this little image, which is unconventional.
-Eve appears to be diving into Adam, instead of being pulled from him.
+Eve appears to be pulled out of Adam feet first, rather than sitting up.

 Malergruppe A, The Creation of Eve